Ptkstefano/Ptkstefano/README.md

 I am currently focusing on developing web apps as fullstack web developer.
 I've got a good hang on Laravel and Django for backend development and with TailwindCSS for front-end tasks.
 I am also familiar, to a lesser degree, with C# and Java and I can also model and work with relational databases.
 My goal is to understand the whole proccess of developing and mantaining a full application, from starting a project on a solid foundation up to deploying it and scaling.

-At the time of writing, I am doing an internship were I build fullstack web applications with Laravel for internal use at a tech support sector in a national company.
+At the time of writing, I am doing an internship were I build fullstack web applications with Laravel for internal use at a tech support sector in a tech company.
 On top of that, I'm working on two personal projects using Django and and on a game on Godot with GDscript.

 Ah!
 I also happen to have a degree in music production where I graduated as top of my class, in 2022! 🎺